scarlettbell423/web_test/README.md

  - Use index.css to change font color and background color.

+ * Cascading Style Sheets (CSS) is a stylesheet language used to describe the presentation of a document written in HTML or XML (including XML dialects such as SVG, MathML or XHTML).
+CSS describes how elements should be rendered on screen, on paper, in speech, or on other media. *
 ## 4.2 Change backgound picture

  - Update pictures in assesets folder.
 Consider to change favicon, planet.
 Remember to use the same name and extension.